Student living costs

 Cost of living in Sheffield

-Sheffield is one of the UK’s most affordable student cities, according to The Royal Bank of Scotland’s Student Living Index 2021.
+Sheffield is the 3rd most affordable student city in the UK, according to Student Living Index 2022 by NatWest.

 Accommodation, travel, food and entertainment are affordable in Sheffield.
 And it’s easy to get around the city on foot.
 You can also save with student tickets on the trams and buses.